3012-NOC

 For those who trained outside of Canada and never received certification from any Canadian jurisdiction, a full assessment is likely needed.
 Most occupational regulators have a process for assessment and recognize internationally trained applicants.

-Contact the BC College of Nurses and Midwives for details on how to apply for certification in B.C.
+Contact the British Columbia College of Nursing Professionals for details on how to apply for certification in B.C.

 For information about labour mobility in Canada, visit www.workersmobility.ca.